 Sometimes I’m fortunate enough to experience escape rooms or games elsewhere.
-Here are the TripAdvisor reviews I’ve written for them, with some additional comments.
+Here are my thoughts on all of them + TripAdvisor reviews for a few.

 Kuala Lumpur, Malaysia

-I did an escape room marathon in KL with my usual team, though it was a marathon involving rooms from only one company.
-Long story short: it was great.
+I’ve done a couple of escape room marathons in KL, though involving rooms from only one company.
+Long story short: they’re great.
 Here are the reviews.

 Room Escape Running Rabbit – Murder Mystery: Death Of The Guitarist [review]